2. Being accessible

 2020 – 2023 – Charles Sturt Accessibility Action Plan

-The Action Plan outlines a university wide strategy to prevent and address disability discrimination for current and prospective students and staff.
-This plan reflects the University’s ethos and values and its obligations under the Disability Discrimination Act 1992 (Cth) and Disability Standards for Education 2005.
+The Plan outlines a university-wide strategy to prevent and address disability discrimination for current and prospective students and staff.
+This plan reflects the university’s ethos and values, and its obligation under the Disability Discrimination Act 1992 (Cth) and Disability Standards for Education 2005.

 Return to the section after the timeline or continue on to the next chapter.